webino/WebinoDraw/README.md

   - Run `phpunit` in test directory.
   - Run `phing test` in module directory to run test and code insights.

-    *NOTE: To run code insights there are some tools requirements.*
+    *NOTE: To run the code insights there are some tool requirements.*

 ## Todo